 Create a Parameter default for temperature images so all FY2E Temperature images use the same enhancement and range as in Problem 1.
 Then, load several different bands of temperature (10.8 µm, 3.8 µm, etc.) and loop through the different bands.

-From the Main Display window, select Tools -> Parameters -> Defaults from the Main Display to bring up the Parameter Defaults Editor.
+From the Main Display window, select Tools -> Parameters -> Defaults from the Main Display to access the Parameter Defaults Editor.

 Select File -> New Row from the editor menu.